boschresearch/SALMOGP/README.md

 -------

 The raw data are provided in [Bosch-Engine-Datasets/gengine1](https://github.com/boschresearch/Bosch-Engine-Datasets/tree/master/gengine1).
-Copy the raw csv files, put them into [data](data), and run the followings to obtain the OWEO data taken by the experiment scripts:
+Copy the raw csv files, put them into the folder `./data`, and run the followings to obtain the OWEO data taken by the experiment scripts:
 ```
 python 0_load_csv_addNXstructures.py --mode training
 python 0_load_csv_addNXstructures.py --mode test